martijnslobbe/Smart-Garden/README.md

 Going to include:
-- automatic watering system
+- Automatic watering system
-- lighting system
+- Lighting system
-- ventilation system
+- Ventilation system
-- information request
+- Information request

 All equipment will be used efficiently, saving its lifespan.